NJarosz/tjmachine-repo/README.md

 # TJMachine

+!!!NOT CONNECTED TO DATABASE- READ/WRITES INFO OFF OF LOCAL FILE!!!

 RPI project for TJ

 Reads instructions from a txt file (Instructions) to create sequence of turning relays on/off for appropriate amounts of time.